Seiska (football): Helsingin Palloseura

 Helsingin Palloseura (HPS) won the Finnish football championship (Mestaruussarja) 9 times and they also played in the European Cup, against Stade de Reims in 1958–59.
 In 1999 they were forced to abandon their place in the Kakkonen and reformed in Section 1 of the Seiska for the 2000 season.
 In their first season they finished in ninth place in their section and spent two more seasons at this level before gaining promotion at the end of the 2002 campaign under player coach Harri Hiltunen.

-Administration

-District Football Associations

-The Seiska is administered by one of the District Football Associations, the SPL Helsingin piiri.

-Teams within the Seiska are eligible to compete in the Suomen Cup and the Suomen Regions' Cup.
-The clubs are normally listed in an abbreviated form and their full names can be viewed by referring to the List of clubs or the relevant District Association.